 There are many ways to read data using R. We only give two examples, direct assignment and reading csv files.
 However, another way deserves a brief mention.
 It is common to come across data that is organized in flat files and delimited at preset locations on each line.
 This is often called a "fixed width file."

 The command to deal with these kind of files is read.fwf.
-Examples of how to use this command are not given here, but if you would like more information on how to use this command enter the following command:
+Examples of how to use this command are not explored here, but a brief example is given.
+If you would like more information on how to use this command enter the following command:

 > help(read.fwf)